aewshopping/repo-blog/base/notes/eleventy-generate-readme-from-repo-files.md

 ## Folder structure

-Firstly create this folder structure:
+First I created an eleventy project (see the eleventy docs) and this folder structure:

 ```
 .